MazamaScience/MazamaTimeSeries/vignettes/MazamaTimeSeries.Rmd

 Raw, "engineering data" containing uncalibrated measurements, instrument voltages and QC flags may be stored in this format.
-This format is also appropriate for processed and QC'ed data whenever mutiple parameters are measured by a single device.
+This format is also appropriate for processed and QC'ed data whenever multiple parameters are measured by a single device.

 _**Note:**_ The `sts` object time axis specified in `data$datetime` reflects device